Ready for success in study, work and life

 4 parts / 30 questions

-Requires you to be able to follow and understand a range of spoken materials, such as news programmes, presentations and everyday conversations.
+Requires being able to follow and understand a range of familiar spoken materials, such as news programmes, public announcements and other sources, but targeted at the interests of school-aged learners.